TanStack/router/docs/framework/react/start/server-functions.md

 ## Non-Validated Inference

-While we highly recommend using a validation library to validate your network I/O data, you may for whatever reason _not_ want to validate your data, but still have the type-safety.
-To do this, you can still provide type information to the server function using an identity function as the `validator` handler that casts the input and or output to the correct type:
+While we highly recommend using a validation library to validate your network I/O data, you may, for whatever reason _not_ want to validate your data, but still have type safety.
+To do this, provide type information to the server function using an identity function as the `validator`, that types the input, and or output to the correct types:

 ```tsx
 import { createServerFn } from '@tanstack/start'